-Cantrell PLLC is one of the few firms nationwide that truly specializes in handling high-stakes disputes concerning non-compete and non-solicit agreements.
+Cantrell PLLC is one of the few firms nationwide that truly specializes in handling high-stakes disputes concerning non-compete and non-solicit agreements in Florida & Georgia.
 While our offices are in Florida, we routinely provide non-compete and non-solicit counseling and litigation services nationwide, including in Georgia and California.
 Below is an overview of: (i) the extent of enforceability of non-compete and non-solicit agreements; (ii) issues that should be considered when drafting and enforcing such agreements; and (iii) responding to or defending against allegations of violations of such agreements.

 Overview of Non-Compete and Non-Solicit Agreements

 Non-compete and non-solicit provisions, often referred to generally as restrictive covenants, are restrictions on the industry in which an individual works both during employment (or as a contractor) with a particular employer and after that employment or contractor job ends.
 These restrictions can prevent an executive, partner, sales professional, or other professional from working in his or her own industry for a period of time after employment or contract position ends.
 The restrictions can also prevent such individuals from soliciting employees, customers, or prospects after leaving employment or the contract position.
 In the context of a sale of a business, restrictive covenants may prevent the persons selling from starting a similar business or from hiring former employees.

 Non-compete and non-solicit agreements are often included in employment and contractor agreements, partnership agreements, stock and equity agreements, and in provisions for the sale of businesses, among other contexts.